 The user has the option of changing the two threshold values from the defaults of 30 and 70 (Register 9).
-Ensure that the default AGC setup values are adequate for most applications.
-The threshold values must be chosen to be more than 30 apart for the AGC to operate correctly.
+The default AGC setup values are adequate for most applications.
+The threshold values must be more than 30 apart for the AGC to operate correctly.